pkamleshkumar12/invntree-service-registry/HELP.md

 To prevent this, the project POM contains empty overrides for these elements.
 If you manually switch to a different parent and actually want the inheritance, you need to remove those overrides.

+For Development, you can use the `mvn` command to generate a new project with the correct inheritance structure.
+./mvnw clean package
+java -jar target/service-registry-0.0.1-SNAPSHOT.jar --spring.profiles.active=dev

+For Production, you can use the `mvn` command to generate a new project with the correct inheritance structure.
+./mvnw clean package
+java -jar target/service-registry-0.0.1-SNAPSHOT.jar --spring.profiles.active=prod